 - Allow at least 4 hours to walk at a casual pace from start to finish.
-If you have more time, you can stop for lunch or dinner, or both – it just depends on when you start the tour (the earlier the better, of course).
+If you have more time, you can stop for lunch or dinner, or both – it just depends on what time of day you start the tour (the earlier the better, of course).

-- Dress in layers.
-This is true for San Francisco no matter when you go.
+- Dress in layers for your one day in San Francisco, no matter when you go.

 - Bring a good day bag big enough to fit your essentials, any emergency items and camera, but not too big or overloaded, like the Victorinox Altmont mono sling bag or the eco-friendly Sakroots Go Sling backpack.
 These are also great at keeping your belongings safe.

 - Do not over exert yourself, especially if you have a medical condition or possibly an out-of-shape traveler over 50.
-Stop as often as you need and don’t be afraid to take public transportation, a cable car, taxi or Uber/Lyft.
-The point is to enjoy your day in San Francisco, not hurt yourself.
+Stop as often as you need and don’t be afraid to take public transportation, a cable car, taxi or Uber/Lyft between sights.
+The point is to enjoy your one day in San Francisco, not hurt yourself.

 San Francisco International Airport

 If you are flying into San Francisco International Airport (SFO) and have time to explore San Francisco during a long layover, you can immediately store your carry-on baggage at Airport Travel Agency, located on the Departures/Ticketing Level of the International Terminal, near the entrance to Gates G91-G102.

 It is open daily from 6:00 a.m. to 11:00 p.m.
 No reservations are required for baggage storage.
 Price depends on bag size.
 An alternate option is Vertoe luggage storage.

 Right down the hall you can catch BART yellow line to the city.
 It takes approximately 25 minutes each way from SFO to the city.
 Prices and times could change depending on time of day so it’s best to check the BART schedules and prices in advance.